cucumber007/publish/mdtc/favourable-countries.md

 The countries that have a lot of local key resources (food, energy, key production) compared to it's population are called "favourable countries".

+The concept of "favourable countries" is appliend only for the turmoil period.
+During the modern the success is more dependent on the consolidation of power that lead to faster technological development and scale of the production.

 In the current turmoil (2020-2050) the list of favourable countries is:
 - Ukraine
 - Canada